katherinewadge-berrospi/Animal_detection_camera/README.md

 ### Research Needs

 - **Wildlife Monitoring & Conservation**
-  - Automating identification of animals captured on the camera traps reduced manual efforts by ecologists.
+  - Automating identification of animals captured on the camera traps reduces manual efforts by ecologists.
   - Can enable large-scale monitoring of biodiversity and endangered species.
 - **Educational Apps**
   - Provides an interactive tool (the Streamlit dashboard) for students and researchers to explore this animal image dataset.